How to Develop People Management Skills as an HR Professional

-If you currently work in HR, otherwise known as the People Profession, then you will need to develop strong people management skills if you want to progress in your career.
-There will be various situations that you may need to handle, with people management strategies being at the forefront.
+If you currently work in HR, otherwise known as the People Profession, then you will need to develop strong people management skills if you want to progress in your HR career.
+There will be various situations that you may need to handle that come under your human resources responsibilities, with people management strategies being at the forefront.

 - Employee training